webrecorder/browsertrix-behaviors/README.md

 A set of behaviors injected into the browser to perform certain operations on a page, such as scrolling, fetching additional URLs, or performing customized actions for social-media sites.

+For additional information about behaviors, including how to develop your own custom behaviors to use with Browsertrix or Browsertrix Crawler, please refer to the [Browser Behaviors page of the Browsertrix Crawler documentation](https://crawler.docs.browsertrix.com/user-guide/behaviors/).

 ## Usage

 The behaviors are compiled into a single file, `dist/behaviors.js`, which can be injected into any modern browser to load the behavior system.

 No additional dependencies are required, and the behaviors file can be pasted directly into your browser.

 The file can injected in a number of ways, using tools like puppeteer/playwright, a browser extension content script, or even a devtools Snippet, or even a regular